A GUIDE TO THE SYNCHROPHASE MU-1

 The Synchrophase was born out of Broadcast Boom but was really not marketed during that period which ended around the beginning of 1924.
 By mid-1924, radio buyers wanted great performance and easy operation.
 Grebe had some top engineers that designed a receiver that was made up of innovative components rather than a special circuit.
 Grebe components were built at the factory.
 They had their own bakelite molding facilities, their own screw machines, plating facilities, everything required to build first-class equipment.
 The new Synchrophase's mechanical superiority was due to the experienced manufacturing ability of the Grebe company.

 Then there was the styling.
 The Synchrophase had to look like no other radio.
-Grebe went for mounting the tuning condensers facing upwards with "on edge" dials that were surrounded by gold lacquered diamond shaped escutcheons.
+Grebe went for mounting the tuning condensers facing upwards with "on edge" dials that were surrounded by dull 24K gold covered and lacquered diamond-shaped escutcheons (early models only.)
 When mounted on the faux grained dark red mahogany bakelite panel the effect was mildly Oriental in style but certainly striking and looked like no other radio on the market.

 Finally, there was the performance.
 The new Synchrophase literally was the best performing non-superheterodyne radio.
 It was one of a few TRF designs that could complete with the Westinghouse-GE-RCA superhet receivers.
 Amazingly sensitive and very selective, easy to operate and incredibly good looking - all for $155.
 The Synchophase was so popular, it was available from around August 1924 up to the summer of 1927.
 Probably over 150,000 Synchrophase MU-1 and MU-2 receivers were built during that period.
 An incredibly long production life considering the rapid evolution of radio designs during the 1920s.